 /dev/shm/

-is not a single file but rather a directory found in Unix-like operating systems (such as Linux).
-It stands for “shared memory” and is used to provide a temporary file storage filesystem (typically mounted as a tmpfs
+/dev/shm is not a single file but rather a directory found in Unix-like operating systems (such as Linux).
+It stands for “shared memory” and is used to provide a temporary file storage filesystem (typically mounted as a tmpfs).
+Here’s a detailed explanation of what /dev/shm is and how it functions:

-What is /dev/shm
+What is /dev/shm?

 - Shared Memory Filesystem (

-, which is a temporary file storage paradigm that uses volatile memory (RAM) for storage.- Being in RAM, data stored in
+tmpfs):/dev/shmis mounted as atmpfs, which is a temporary file storage paradigm that uses volatile memory (RAM) for storage.- Being in RAM, data stored in

-is fast to read and write compared to disk-based storage.
+/dev/shmis fast to read and write compared to disk-based storage.

 - Purpose: